-When your model has multiple charts that contain the same elements, you might generate multiple copies of identical simulation code.
+If your model contains multiple charts that do not use JIT mode and contain the same elements, you might generate multiple copies of identical simulation code.
 By using library charts, you can minimize the number of copies of identical simulation code.
 For example, using five library charts reduces the number of identical copies from five down to one.

 For more information about using library charts, see Create Specialized Chart Libraries for Large-Scale Modeling.